 Is it worth going to Stonehenge and Bath from London?

-It is impossible to give an answer to this question, since it depends a lot on the tastes of each person.
-So, if you are a show lover, you might prefer to go to one of the musicals in London rather than spend a day visiting these places or, if you want to taste the best food in London, you might go for a gastronomic tour in London.
-What I mean is that such a big city offers many alternatives and this excursion can be a complement to some of the main activities of your trip.
+It is impossible to give an answer to this question, as it depends a lot on your taste.
+So, if you are a show lover, you may prefer to go to one of the musicals in London rather than spend a day visiting these places or, if you want to taste the best food in London, you may decide to go on a gastronomic tour in London.
+What I mean is that such a big city offers many alternatives and this tour can be a complement to some of the main activities of your trip.

-Obviously, your choice will also depend on how much time you are going to spend in London.
+Obviously, your choice will also depend on the time you are going to spend in London.
 Of course, if you are only going to stay two or three days, it is quite likely that you will be busy every moment, either with the museums or simply discovering what the different neighborhoods of London have to offer.
-However, if your stay in London is about six days, I recommend that you get out of the city and discover the wonders that Stonehenge and Bath have to offer.
+However, if your stay is about six days in London, I recommend that you get out of the city and discover the wonders that Stonehenge and Bath have to offer.

-- When to go: here you can check what are the best times to go to Stonehenge, something that can also apply to Bath.
-Normally, you will inevitably find many visitors, although their numbers are reduced in the autumn or winter months.
-You will still be able to see both sites more comfortably if you don't go on a weekend.
+- When to go: here you can check out the best times to go to Stonehenge, something that can also apply to Bath.
+Normally, you will inevitably find many visitors, although their number is reduced in the autumn or winter months.
+Equally, you will be able to see both sites more comfortably if you do not go during a weekend.

-- Length of visit: a visit to Stonehenge can take anywhere from 1 hour to 1.5 hours.
-Although it may seem little, that time is more than enough to walk around its stone structures and visit its museum.
-On the other hand, the duration of the visit to Bath will depend on the options you have chosen, but in total it can last more or less the same as the stop at Stonehenge.
+- Duration of the visit: the stay at Stonehenge can be extended for 1 hour or 1 hour and a half.
+Although it may not seem long, this is more than enough time to walk around its stone structures and visit its museum.
+On the other hand, the duration of the visit to Bath will depend on the options you have chosen, but in total it can last about the same time as the stop at Stonehenge.

 - What to wear: even if you go in summer you should never forget that the British weather can be quite changeable.
 Try to always wear comfortable clothes and, depending on the weather forecast, that are warm enough so that you are not uncomfortable.
 Regarding shoes, these should also be comfortable, as you will be walking for quite some time and the surface of Stonehenge is quite uneven.
 Finally, you should not forget to bring a raincoat just in case.

-- Where to eat: if you have not hired the options that include food, you will have to look for a suitable place to eat.
+- Where to eat: if you have not booked the options that include food, you will have to look for a suitable place to eat.
 You can always bring a snack or, if not, use the local places you find.
 The Stonehenge Visitor Center has a restaurant inside that, although it cannot be compared to the best in London, it can be useful to have a drink.
-In Bath, on the other hand, you will have no trouble finding a place you like.
+In Bath, meanwhile, you'll have no trouble finding somewhere you like.